Introduction to Consumption APIs

 QueryParams

-dataclass defines the expected URL parameters and their types- Type hints and default values provide automatic parameter parsing
+class defines the expected URL parameters and their types- Type hints and default values provide automatic parameter parsing

 - Built-in